jamercee/pyjig/README.rst

 Pyjig will initialize a git repository for each new project it creates using your local sytem defaults (see `git config ...
 <http://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration>`_.).
 And each
-time you use Pyjig to add python source to an existing project, pyjig will add the source to the repo.
+time you use Pyjig to add to an existing project, pyjig will add the source to the repo.

-Pyjig will not create the repo is invoked with ``--excludegit`` or of the dirctory is a subdirectory of an existing git repository.
+Pyjig will not create the repo if invoked with ``--excludegit`` or of the dirctory is a subdirectory of an existing git repository.
 It detects repository membership by invoking `git status
 <http://git-scm.com/docs/git-status>`_.